 ii.
 Reverse Engineering.
 This is where the yellow notepad comes into play.
 Grab it and make a lengthy list of exactly why their photos are better.
 It’s not always obvious why at first glance.
 You’ll need to study the photos closely for several minutes before the differences become apparent.

 Next, make a written list of everything that makes the photos attractive.
 Your list should include everything from shadows, to backgrounds, to model poses, everything.
 Ask yourself, honestly, what makes these photos better?
 Then write down the answers and hold onto it for later.
-This list will be the blueprint for your photo shoot.
+This list will be the blueprint for your photo shoot good for real estate or yards.

 Repeat this process as often as you like.
 The more you do it, the easier this method will come to you.